um-perez-alvaro/Matrix-Methods-in-Data-Analysis/README.md

-# Matrix Algebra for Data Analysis and Visualization
+# Matrix Methods in Data Analysis

-This is the GitHub repository of the book *Matrix Algebra for Data Analysis and Visualization*
+This is the GitHub repository of the book *Matrix Methods in Data Analysis*

 ## Contents: